 While I'm not about to stop sprinkling turmeric powder onto my salads and into my smoothies, the abundance of exciting research on this newly discovered part of turmeric that's sort of been hiding in plain sight all of these years has definitely intrigued me.

 As I already mentioned, the first property of turmerosaccharides that makes them more desirable is the fact that they are naturally water-soluble.
-Through a steam extraction process, the turmerosaccharides are isolated from the turmeric oil without the need for using any solvents.
+Through a steam-extraction process, the turmerosaccharides are isolated from turmeric oil without the need for using any solvents.
 This means the bioavailability is massive compared to curcumin.

-And the effects of tumerosaccharides on your body are astounding, especially if you're active or suffer from soreness from overexertion.
+The effects turmerosaccharides can have on your body are astounding, especially if you're active or suffer from soreness from overexertion.
 A recent study found that turmerosaccharides reduced joint tenderness, crepitation, swelling, and effusion related to overuse, while increasing joint function and flexibility.
 Patients with primary knee osteoarthritis received either turmerosaccharides, glucosamine sulfate, a combination of turmerosaccharides and glucosamine sulfate, or a placebo for 42 days.
 The efficacy of the different treatments was assessed during the treatment period, on both day 21 and day 42 of the study.
 The analysis of post-treatment scores following the administration of turmerosaccharides at each clinical visit showed a significant decrease in joint issues compared to the placebo.
-The turmerosaccharides treated group also showed a significant decrease in the use of their standard medication, along with clinical and subjective improvement compared to placebo.
+The turmerosaccharides-treated group also showed a significant decrease in the use of their standard medication, along with clinical and subjective improvements compared to placebo.

 Another study investigated turmerosaccharides' effect on human knee cartilage and found that it protects cartilage homeostasis, which means that it balances out the natural rate of synthesis and degradation, keeping joints happily balanced.
 Interleukin 1 beta (a natural protein involved with inflammation) and hydrogen peroxide (which is generally toxic to cells) are both bad news bears for chondrocytes, which are your cartilage producing cells.
-This study looked at the effects of turmerosaccharides by exposing these chondrocytes to these toxins with and without the turmerosaccharides, then measuring markers indicating cell degradation, aging, and death, as well as cartilage creation, degradation, and general inflammation.
-The presence of turmerosaccharides decreased cartilage cell destruction and general inflammation in the knee cartilage cells, and also protected compounds that improve cartilage creation, such as glycosaminoglycans and type II collagen.
+This study looked at the effects of turmerosaccharides by exposing chondrocytes to these toxins, with and without turmerosaccharides, then measured markers indicating cell degradation, aging, and death, as well as cartilage creation, degradation, and general inflammation.
+The presence of turmerosaccharides decreased cartilage cell destruction and general inflammation in the knee cartilage cells and also protected compounds that improve cartilage creation, such as glycosaminoglycans and type II collagen.

-When I and my formulators at my company Kion learned about this recent discovery, we immediately got to work figuring out how to bring the power of turmerosaccharides to the world.
-Despite the fact that I and my employees at Kion have been popping this stuff like candy for the past month now (with astounding results for recovery), this news was just too good to keep to ourselves.
-What's more is that what we ultimately uncovered through meticulous research was that this little known compound found in turmeric was just the tip of the iceberg when it comes to recovery and joint health, mobility, and flexibility.
+When formulators at my company Kion and I learned about this recent discovery, we immediately got to work figuring out how to bring the power of turmerosaccharides to the world.
+What's more, we ultimately uncovered through meticulous research that this little known compound found in turmeric is just the tip of the iceberg when it comes to recovery and joint health, mobility, and flexibility.

-You're probably asking yourself right now, where can I get these turmerosaccharides?
+You're probably asking yourself right now, “So where can I get turmerosaccharides?“.

-Well, right now they're available only in Turmacin®—which is the first-ever water-soluble extract of turmeric to contain turmerosaccharides.
-But before you run out and try to find some of this Turmacin®, I want to tell you about a few more compounds that work like gangbusters with turmerosaccharides to support joint comfort, flexibility, and your body's response to inflammation.
+Right now, they're available only in Turmacin®, the first-ever water-soluble extract of turmeric to contain turmerosaccharides.
+But before you run out and try to find Turmacin®, I want to tell you about a few more compounds that work like gangbusters with turmerosaccharides to support joint comfort, flexibility, and your body's response to inflammation.

-The Ultimate Natural Recovery Combo To Upgrade Your Tumerosaccharides
+The Ultimate Natural Recovery Combo To Upgrade Your Turmerosaccharides

 Haritaki is extremely rich in vitamin C and has been long known to possess potent antioxidant and anti-inflammatory effects.
 It also has unique joint health benefits that can support whole-body joint function and help you move more freely.

-A 2019 study published in the Journal of Medicinal Food found haritaki to be effective in providing knee discomfort relief, improved physical function, and quality of life.
+A 2019 study published in the Journal of Medicinal Food found haritaki to be effective in providing knee discomfort relief and improving physical function and quality of life.
 A 90-day randomized, placebo-controlled double-blind study evaluated the clinical efficacy and tolerability of haritaki in the management of symptoms of osteoarthritis of the knee.
 Efficacy was seen as early as 14 days.